Lectures on AKSZ Sigma Models for Physicists: Topological Strings from AKSZ Sigma Models

-If the gauge symmetry of the theory is partially fixed by the BV procedure, the action reduces to A model action in \cite{Witten:1991zz}.
-We fix $c^{+i}$, $A_{\bar{z} a}$, $A_{z \dot{a}}$ and $\phi^+_{i}$.
-The gauge fixing fermion is
+If the gauge symmetry of the theory is partially fixed by the BV gauge fixing procedure, the action reduces to the A-model action given in Ref.~\citenum{Witten:1991zz}.
+We fix $c^{+i}$, $A_{\bar{z} a}$, $A_{z \dot{a}}$ and $\phi^+_{i}$ by taking the following gauge fixing fermion